Housing Supply Crisis

 The lack of housing supply is exacerbating the cost of housing in San Diego, California, and across the nation.
 In 2016 the issue garnered attention not only at the local level, but also from Governor Jerry Brown, the Obama Administration, and from several research entities.

 The Southern California Rental Housing Association strongly supports the development of new housing of all types and at all price points.
-Our region, California, and the nation has a deficit of housing.
+Our region, California, and the nation have a deficit of housing.
 This has led to increased prices.
 The only real way to control costs going forward is to meet demand!
 That is why SCRHA has joined the Housing You Matters Coalition and is supporting policies at all levels of government that help streamline housing development, remove the barriers to housing construction, and lower the costs to build which ultimately are passed along to renters and buyers.

 We urge our state and local governments to look at ways to add housing units by reducing regulatory barriers and fees as well as addressing factors that contribute to time delays, which increase costs.